 The fungus cap is 2 to 6 inches in diameter with white color and a few brown tints in the center.
 Their stipe is also white and ranges from 2 to 5 inches tall.

-For easier identification, you can check its base by cutting it.
-After cutting, the mushroom can immediately turn into a bright color.
+For easier identification, you can check its base by cutting it, which causes the mushroom to immediately turn into a bright color.
 After that, it might fade into a dull-brown hue.

 In terms of smell, yellow-staining mushrooms have an unpleasant odor, especially in the stem’s base area.
-In reality, there are some records that some people can eat this mushroom safely; however, it is still a poisonous one that can result in several gastric issues.
+There are some records that some people can eat this mushroom safely; however, it is still a poisonous one that can result in several gastric issues.

 45. Funeral Bell (Galerina Marginata)